balcsida/NoQCNoLife/README.md

 ![Screenshot when QuietComfort 35 II is connected](https://github.com/user-attachments/assets/d0f9c1ae-5379-41c8-b9e3-d3423c211c2a "Screenshot when QuietComfort 35 II is connected")

 This application lets you control the **Bose QuietComfort 35** from macOS.
-It lives in your menu bar and allows you to check the battery level and adjust the noise-cancelling level.
+It lives in your menu bar and allows you to check the battery level and adjust the noise cancellation level.

 Originally created by **Shun Ito** (@ll0s0ll) in 2021.